Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/consume-a-web-service.md

 If you are consuming an external Web Service which normally exceeds the default timeout for your Application Model, you should specify the maximum allowed time the effect can run.
 To do this, do the following:

  1. Click the **Advanced** tab
-2. In the **Timeout** section, click **Allow the effect to run for**, and the type the maximum number of minutes the effect is allowed to run.
+2. In the **Timeout** section, click **Allow the effect to run for**, and the type the maximum number of seconds the effect is allowed to run.
 3. If the Web Service provider is designed to process messages asynchronously, you can use **Rerun Attempts** to poll the Web Service until the result is returned.
 To do this:
 4. In the **Rerun Attempts** section, select the **If this condition is true** check box to enable rerun attempts.
 5. The effect will continuously call the Web Service as long as the specified condition is true.
 Click **Modify** to specify a [condition](../../../../common-concepts/conditions.md "Conditions").